SarthakMakhija/tech-lessons/_posts/2021-12-21-invoking-C-from-GO.md

 This is how the beginning of our go file looks like -
 - Go package is `linkedlist`
 - The import "C" allows us to interface with C code
-- The comments above it is the actual C code that will be consumed by the rest of our golang code
+- The comments above `import C` represent the actual C code that will be consumed by the rest of our golang code
 - We include `linkedlist.h` for our linked list related functions
-- Directives for cgo - adding the line `#cgo CFLAGS: -g -Wall` compiles the C files with the gcc options -g which is used to enable debug symbols and -Wall which is used to enable all warnings
+- Adding the line `#cgo CFLAGS: -g -Wall` compiles the C files with the gcc options: -g which is used to enable debug symbols and -Wall which is used to enable all warnings

-Let's add `Put`.
+Let's add `Put` in Golang.

 {% highlight golang %}
 func Put(key, value int) {